skytecat/CurrencyTable_SQL/README.md

 A Data Warehousing (DWH) is a process for collecting and managing data from disparate sources to provide meaningful business insights.
 A data warehouse is typically used to connect and analyze business data from heterogeneous sources.
 The data warehouse is the core of the BI system built for data analysis and reporting.

 ## Chapter II
+## Instructions for running the code

-Please download a [script](materials/rush01_model.sql) with Database Model here and apply the script to your database
+Please download a [script](src/database/model.sql) with Database Model here and apply the script to your database

 ## Chapter IV
 ## Exercise 00 - Classical DWH